Valley National Bancorp to Ann - GuruFocus.com

-NEW YORK, July 12, 2023 (GLOBE NEWSWIRE) -- Valley National Bancorp (VLY, Financial), the holding company for Valley National Bank, announced that it will release its second quarter 2023 earnings before the market opens on Thursday, July 27, 2023.
+NEW YORK, July 12, 2023 (GLOBE NEWSWIRE) -- Valley National Bancorp (NASDAQ:VLY), the holding company for Valley National Bank, announced that it will release its second quarter 2023 earnings before the market opens on Thursday, July 27, 2023.

 Valley’s CEO, Ira Robbins will host a conference call on Thursday, July 27 at 11:00 AM (ET) to discuss Valley’s second quarter 2023 earnings.
 Interested parties should pre-register using this link: https://register.vevent.com/register/BI8db69a34f0434d429cc2d4d79238b2a7